greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 >BTW, I resent calling it a 'closed access' [article?] if the accepted manuscript is fully freely available -- that would seem to give undue primacy to the journal published version.
 It's an article with different versions - one freely accessible at a repository e.g. PMC, without publisher branding and another behind a paywall at the publisher website with publisher branding

-**We agree that 'closed access' may not be appropriate for this description.
+**We agree that 'closed access' was imprecise phrasing.
 We have updated this section in our manuscript.**

 ```diff